Pubic lice (Phthirus pubis) are tiny parasitic insects that live on coarse human body hair, such as pubic hair.

 As well as being found in pubic hair, the lice are also sometimes found in:

 Pubic lice are sometimes called crab lice because they look similar to crabs.
 Adult lice are about 2mm long and are yellow-grey or dusky red in colour.
-The lice attach their eggs to the base of hairs.
-The white cases left after the eggs have hatched are called nits.
+The lice attach their eggs (or nits) to the base of hairs.

 The lice do not transmit HIV or other sexually transmitted infections (STIs), but a sexual health check-up is always recommended if you have pubic lice.